 According to the recent 2020 Employee Experience Trends report by Qualtrics, published earlier this month, when it comes to having a workforce of engaged employees, it seems Singapore isn’t performing as well as its neighbours in Asia.
 India tops the tables with 79% of its workforce considered as engaged, closely followed by Thailand with 72%.
 Move down the table to Singapore and we see that just 47% of employees are considered engaged with the UK performing only slightly better with just half (50%) of the workforce purportedly engaged in their roles.

-So, while we’re constantly reminded that employee engagement is a top priority and of critical importance to business success, why are so many organisations still struggling and what do they need to do to improve?
+So, while we’re constantly reminded that improving employee engagement is a top priority and of critical importance to business success, why are so many organisations still struggling and what do they need to do to improve?